apache/pulsar-site/docs/security-openid-connect.md

 7. When token validation is successful, the Pulsar Server extracts the `sub` claim from the token (or the configured `openIDRoleClaim`) and uses it as the principal for authorization.
 8. When the token expires, the Pulsar Server challenges the client to re-authenticate with the Identity Provider and provide a new access token.
 If the client fails to re-authenticate, the Pulsar Server closes the connection.

-## Enable OpenID Connect Authentication in the Brokers, Proxies, and WebSocket Proxies
+## Enable OpenID Connect Authentication in the Broker and Proxy

-To configure Pulsar Servers to authenticate clients using OpenID Connect, add the following parameters to the `conf/broker.conf`, the `conf/proxy.conf`, and the `conf/websocket.conf` files.
-If you use a standalone Pulsar, you need to add these parameters to the `conf/standalone.conf` file:
+To configure Pulsar servers to authenticate clients using OpenID Connect, add the following parameters to the `conf/broker.conf` and the `conf/proxy.conf`.
+If you use a standalone Pulsar, add these parameters to the `conf/standalone.conf` file:

 ```properties
 # Configuration to enable authentication